Footpath work on the Brecon Beacons

 The stone we'll use will first have to be dug out and sorted into the correct size and shape.
 We're sourcing it from Cwr Mawr quarry, situated on Pen Milan, north-west from Corn Du.

 This work is done either by hand or using a small digger.
 Each stone will then be placed into a one tonne dumpy bag until full.
-Seventy of these bags will then be airlifted over to the work site on Cefn Cwm Llwch by helicopter in late spring.
+Seventy of these bags were then airlifted over to the work site on Cefn Cwm Llwch by helicopter in the summer .

 Throughout the summer, with the help of a variety of volunteer groups, we'll use the stone to create a solid and hardwearing footpath using a method called stone pitching.